ivbakula/uart2-serdev/README.md

 device_tree = bcm2711-uart2-slave-rpi-4-b.dtb
 ```
 # TODO
-* reading from file
+* reading from the device
 * set baud at runtime
-* hook it up to some real device
+* hook it up to some real hardware